 9 Signs Of Rats In The Attic

-The most obvious sign that you have a Rat in your attic is they will leave Rat droppings all over the place.
-You are probably already aware that Rats are not the cleanest creature that could be living in your house!
+The most obvious sign that you have rats in the attic is that they will leave rat droppings everywhere.
+You are probably already aware that rats are not the cleanliest of creatures that could be living in your house!

-If you think you may have a rodent living in your attic, you need to get up there and investigate further.
+If you think you may have a rat in your attic, you need to get up there and investigate further.